Philadelphia (Alaşehir)

 Medications: If you’re taking any prescribed medications, make sure to bring enough for the duration of your stay.
 It’s also a good idea to bring a basic first aid kit with band-aids, antiseptic wipes, and over-the-counter pain relief.

-Miscellaneous: Consider packing a reusable water bottle, snacks for travel days, a travel adapter for electronics, a portable phone charger, and a Turkish phrasebook or translation app.
+Miscellaneous: Consider packing a reusable water bottle, snacks for travel days, travel adapter for electronics, portable phone charger, and a Turkish phrasebook or translation app.

 Some options might include small hotels, guesthouses, and perhaps local bed and breakfast establishments.
 When choosing where to stay, consider factors like location, amenities, cost, and traveler reviews.